 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-What’s been happening in recent times, to give the lie to that simple smart city vision, is that the goalposts keep on moving as technological capabilities evolve – which prompts a further shake-up of how to intervene and renew cities for the better.
-It’s also, as you can imagine, politically (and practically) hard to get all the potential elements of a smart city working as one in a shifting world.
+What’s been happening in recent times, to give the lie to that simple smart city vision, is that the goalposts keep moving as technological capabilities evolve – which prompts a further shake-up of how to intervene and renew cities for the better.
+It’s also, as you can imagine, politically (and practically) difficult to get all the potential elements of a smart city working as one in a shifting world.

 The challenge was borne out in October 2017 by the publication of the second ever UK Smart Cities Index from Huawei UK.

-18 months on from the first piece of analysis on UK smart cities, the researchers highlighted how much and how quickly the landscape has shifted, and flagged some clear developments in the short timespan between the two publication dates (April 2016 and October 2017).
+Some 18 months on from the first piece of analysis on UK smart cities, the researchers highlighted how much and how quickly the landscape has shifted, and flagged some clear developments in the short timespan between the two publication dates (April 2016 and October 2017).